What is ROTC?

 What are my commitments?

-There are two, three, and four year scholarships available with which you can receive 100% coverage of your tuition and fees OR your room and board.
+There are two and three year campus-based scholarships available with which you can receive 100% coverage of your tuition and fees OR your room and board.

 Additional Assistance (You must be contracted and/or a scholarship recipient):

 - Monthly Stipend - $420 (August through May)

 - Must be U.S Citizen

 - Score a minimum of 1000 on the SAT (math/verbal)

 - Score a minimum of 19 on the ACT (excluding the required writing test scores)